green edge

 Using concrete materials, drawings, and number lines, demonstrate and explain the relationship between equivalent fractions, including fractions greater than one, and explain the identity property of multiplication as it relates to equivalent fractions.
 Generate equivalent fractions using these relationships.

-Massachusetts Curriculum Frameworks: 4.NF.1
+Massachusetts Curriculum Frameworks: 4.NF.A.1

 Explain why a fraction a/b is equivalent to a fraction (n × a)/(n × b) by using visual fraction models, with attention to how the numbers and sizes of the parts differ even though the two fractions themselves are the same size.
 Use this principle to recognize and generate equivalent fractions, including fractions greater than 1.